cloyne/network/README.md

  * [10.20.8.27](http://10.20.8.27) - Network Room 1, fc:75:16:68:bb:99
  * [10.20.8.28](http://10.20.8.28) - W3, fc:75:16:68:b4:79

 We use Dlink Smart Console Utility to manage IP allocations of switches.
 Switches have web interface to manage their ports.
+The default gateway port is port 1 and DHCP traffic is only allowed through that port.
+To change this, edit the security settings in the switch's web configuration by going to security -> dhcp screening.

 ## Mesh